If I remember my DOCTOR WHO history correctly, a DALEK's 'plunger'

-the following week (28th) that the pepper-pot machines appeared in their
+wasn't until the following week (28th) that the pepper-pot perpetrators

-wagon that followed, with an assortment of friction-drive, ball-bearing and
+with an assortment of friction-drive, ball-bearing and battery-powered

-battery-powered bump'n'go plastic playthings in varying sizes and colours.
+bump 'n' go plastic playthings in varying sizes and colours.
+(Silver

-(Silver, black and red initially, with a yellow one a few years later.)
+and black initially, with red and yellow ones a few years later.)

-the cold light of adulthood that they were not entirely accurate in terms of
+in the cold light of adulthood that they weren't entirely accurate in terms

 and were even used as stand-ins in the programme itself, but could hardly